top of page

 Workshops

-As an art-science multi-disciplinary project, it promotes fun and exciting hands on learning for children with botany through engagement with scientific processes and artistic visualisation.
-The aim is to explore plants through the senses and investigate the unseen using microscopes with the hope to prevent "plant blindness".
+As an art-science multi-disciplinary project, it promotes fun and exciting hands on learning with botany through engagement with scientific processes and artistic visualisation.
+The aim is to explore plants through the senses with the hope to prevent "plant blindness".

-Exhibited with Science+Media Museum, Sci-Tech Daresbury, Glastonbury Festival 2023, Sefton Palm House, World Museum, Eureka!
+Exhibited with British Science Festival, Growing Sudley, Science+Media Museum, Sci-Tech Daresbury, Glastonbury Festival 2023, Sefton Palm House, World Museum, Eureka!
 Science + Discovery and Liverpool John Moores University.

 "fun is another word for learning"